pencleanenergy/MATCH-model/INSTALL.md

     pip install --upgrade --editable .

 # Download your solver
-For open-source solvers, we recommend using COIN CBC.
+For open-source solvers, we recommend using CBC.

-You can download the CBC solver executable from https://ampl.com/products/solvers/open-source/
+You can download the CBC solver executable from https://ampl.com/products/solvers/open-source/.
+You will need to create an account to download the file.

-Once the CBC is downloaded and unzipped, move cbc.exe and coin-license.txt to the "match_model" directory.
+Once the CBC is downloaded and unzipped, move cbc.exe to the "MATCH-model" directory.

 # Install a Proprietary Solver (Optional)